ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 on

-, then not setting this attribute or setting it to anything but false
+, then not setting this query option or setting it to anything but false

-query executor consult the query cache.
+query executor consult the query results cache.
 If the query cache mode is demand

 , then setting